Bambini & Bo Appoints Christian Warren As Head Of Business

-Bambini & Bo , a UK-based Nursery retailer specialising in furniture, decor, and travel essentials, announces the appointment of Christian Warren as their new Head of Business.

-Previously International Commercial Director at Dubai's largest full-service social media and influencer marketing agency, Christian brings a strong commercial and brand management experience to Bambini & Bo as it embarks on its most ambitigrowth phase since its inception.
+(MENAFN- Pressat) Previously International Commercial Director at Dubai’s largest full-service social media and influencer marketing agency, Christian brings a strong commercial and brand management experience to Bambini & Bo as it embarks on its most ambitious growth phase since its inception.

 In his new role, Christian will play a pivotal part in overseeing the expansion and development of the Bambini & Bo brand, focusing on nurturing new partnerships and exploring opportunities to enter new markets.

-Speaking on his appointment, Christian said: "My previroles have been centred around collaborating with brands to help drive innovation and growth.
-I'm delighted to head up the Bambini & Bo team and look forward to contributing to the company's continued success.
+Speaking on his appointment, Christian said: "My previous roles have been centred around collaborating with brands to help drive innovation and growth.
+I’m delighted to head up the Bambini & Bo team and look forward to contributing to the company's continued success.

 We’re already bringing on new partners and have huge potential for further expansion to establish ourselves as a leading name in the nursery retail industry.”